European Stability Mechanism: ESM's response to the COVID-19 pandemic crisis

 To support member states hit by the COVID-19 pandemic, the European Council suspended fiscal rules – including the ESM - applying the general escape clause of the Stability and Growth Pact on 23 March 2020 and agreed to a massive recovery fund of €750 billion, branded Next Generation EU (NGEU), on 23 July 2020.

 The ESM for its part offered loans of €240 billion in May 2020.
 But no country accepted the loan.
-The NGEU fund is about investment to meet the covid19-caused economic downturn the reputation of the ESM is about bailing out private banks increasing public debt and thus causing disinvestment.
+The NGEU fund is about investment to meet the COVID-19-caused economic downturn the reputation of the ESM is about bailing out private banks increasing public debt and thus causing disinvestment.

-ESM Treaty Reform (2020–2023)
+ESM Treaty Reform (since 2020)

 In June 2015, an updated EMU reform plan was released which envisaged that in the medium-term (between July 2017 and 2025) the ESM should be transposed from being an intergovernmental agreement to become fully integrated into the EU law framework applying to all eurozone member states under the competence provided for by the amended article 136 of the TFEU by 2025.
 Proposals by the European Commission to create a European Monetary Fund to replace the ESM were published in December 2017.

 After reluctance to incorporate the ESM into EU law, on 30 November 2020 the finance ministers at the Eurogroup agreed to amend the treaties establishing the format of the ESM and Single Resolution Fund, to be ratified by all Eurozone member states.
 The reform proposal was blocked for months because of the veto of the Italian government.
 The proposed amendments include: